step-by-step-tutorial/springboot-tutorial/properties/README.md

 <p align="justify">

-This sample is about working with yaml and properties file in Spring Boot.
+This sample is about working with YAML and properties file in Spring Boot.
 Also, the sample is using java `record` class for using externalized properties.

 </p>